-The aquatic team retrieves sunken logs close to the shoreline. © Parks Canada
+The park team retrieves sunken logs close to the shoreline. © Parks Canada

 Improvement of Aquatic Ecosystems

-The aquatic team performs work to improve aquatic environments and is concerned with controlling fishing quotas.
+The resource conservation team performs work to improve aquatic environments and is concerned with controlling fishing quotas.

 Why work to improve aquatic environments?